-Taxes are a global issue that profoundly impacts the world, playing a crucial role in regulating the economy, state finances, and people's welfare (Boileau et al., n.d.; Li et al., 2021).
+Taxes are a global issue that has a profound impact around the world, playing a crucial role in regulating the economy, state finances, and people's welfare (Boileau et al., n.d.; Li et al., 2021).
 As the main instrument to finance government projects, taxes are the foundation for infrastructure development, education, health, and other public services.
-However, increasing public awareness and compliance with tax obligations is a severe challenge many countries face.
-Tax non-compliance can harm a country's economy, hinder growth, and limit the government's ability to provide essential services to the public (Aituru, 2022; Hermawan et al., 2022).
-Therefore, efforts to increase tax awareness and motivate taxpayer compliance are essential.
+However, increasing public awareness and compliance with tax obligations is a serious challenge faced by many countries.
+Tax non-compliance can harm a country's economy, hinder growth, and limit the government's ability to provide basic services to the public (Aituru, 2022; Hermawan et al., 2022).
+Therefore, efforts to increase tax awareness and motivate taxpayer compliance are important.
 Countries strive to implement fair and transparent policies, provide tax education to the public, and develop efficient tax systems.
-Socialization about the critical role of taxes in community development and incentives to comply can help change people's perception of tax obligations, making them more involved in supporting state development and common welfare (Li et al., 2021; Sari, 2022).
+Socialization about the important role of taxes in community development and incentives to comply can help change people's perception of tax obligations, making them more involved in supporting state development and common welfare (Li et al., 2021; Sari, 2022).
 In the Karangrejo Village Environment, significant problems arise related to the low awareness of the community in paying taxes.
-Government policies and village leadership in the Karangrejo Village are expected to contribute significantly to work effectiveness, increasing public awareness of paying taxes.
-Public awareness plays a crucial role in forming a solid foundation for the development and welfare of a community (Calzada, 2018; Lytras & Visvizi, 2018; Wilson et al., 2019).
-This awareness includes people's understanding of their rights and obligations in social, economic, and political contexts.
-The importance of public awareness is inseparable from its impact on active participation in various aspects of everyday life, including the obligation to pay taxes.
+Ideally, government policies and village leadership in the Karangrejo Village are expected to make a significant positive contribution to work effectiveness, which in turn will trigger an increase in public awareness in paying taxes.
+Public awareness plays a crucial role in forming a strong foundation for development and the welfare of a community (Calzada, 2018; Lytras & Visvizi, 2018; Wilson et al., 2019).
+Basically, this awareness includes people's understanding of their rights and obligations in social, economic, and political contexts.
+The importance of public awareness is inseparable from its impact on active participation in various aspects of common life, including the obligation to pay taxes.
 This awareness creates a solid foundation for sustainable development and efficient provision of public services (Macke et al., 2018; Pocock et al., 2019).